DeadMeme5441/google-adk-extras/README.md

-# Custom ADK Session Services
+# Custom ADK Services

-This package provides custom implementations of Google ADK's `BaseSessionService` for various storage backends.
+This package provides custom implementations of Google ADK services for various storage backends.

-## Available Session Services
+## Available Services

+### Session Services

-### 1. SQLSessionService
+#### 1. SQLSessionService
 A session service that stores session data in SQL databases using SQLAlchemy.

 **Features:**